 Semi-thick noodles made from rice flour and tapioca starch, like silver needle noodles, only long and uniformly thin with cut ends, instead of tapering "tails."
 Generally sold fresh.

-Also called: Lai fun (Cantonese) or bahn canh (Vietnam).
+Also called: Lai fun (Cantonese) or banh canh (Vietnam).

 Shape: Like silver needle noodles, they're round and chubby, but thinner and longer, about six to eight inches.